image-source-control/image-source-control/readme.txt

 == Changelog ==

-= untagged =
+= 2.13.0 =

-- Feature: find .webp images after they are now supported in the WordPress Media library as well
+- Feature: find .webp images.
+They are now officially supported in the WordPress Media library
 - Feature: (Pro) set the `isc-disable-overlay` class on specific images to prevent the overlay from showing up
-- Feature: (Pro) Various options to load and show overlays for images in `style` attributes and `<style>` blocks.
+- Feature: (Pro) Various options to load and show overlays for images in inline `style` attributes and between `<style>` tags
 - Improvement: find alignment information classes also, when multiple classes are given in the `<figure>` tag
+- Improvement: allow line breaks between `<figure>` and the next tag
 - Improvement: added the `isc_extract_images_from_html` filter to manipulate images that use captions
 - Improvement: The `ISC_Public->render_caption_string()` function renders the overlay string
 - Fix: the page content was not put together correctly when `isc_stop_overlay` was added manually to it and no images were found